learn-co-curriculum/phase-1-functions-lab/README.md

 headquarters to the pickup location.

 * `distanceFromHqInFeet`: Returns the number of feet from Scuber's headquarters to the pickup location.
-Note that you can use your `distanceFromHqInBlocks` function to help return the correct value here.
-Here is an example of how to do this:
+You can use your `distanceFromHqInBlocks` function to help return the correct value here.
+Try something like this:

 ```js
 function distanceFromHqInBlocks (someValue) {